TheWolfpacker - Scouting North Carolina

 Newsome leads UNC with 57 catches for 817 yards and seven touchdowns, plus is averaging 7.0 yards on nine punt returns.
 He always flashed big-play potential, but is now comfortable.
 The 5-11, 190-pounder had 11 catches for 170 yards and a touchdown against Pittsburgh on Nov.
 14, but didn’t play against Mercer due to suspension.
 The other surprise has been junior Beau Corrales, who has 32 catches for 434 yards and six scores this season.

-2. A lot of blitzing up the middle: Surratt and junior outside linebacker Tomon Fox, who is more of a defensive end type in UNC’s 3-4 alignment, lead the way with five sacks apiece.
-North Carolina has 27 sacks this season, thanks in part to an effective up the middle blitz.
+2. A lot of blitzing up the middle: Surratt and junior outside linebacker Tomon Fox, who is more of a defensive end type in UNC’s various 3-3-5 and 3-4 alignments, lead the way with five sacks apiece.
+North Carolina has 27 sacks this season, thanks in part to an effective up-the-middle blitz.

 3. A close game: North Carolina will be comfortable if the game is close in the fourth quarter because it doesn’t know any other way of playing this season.
 Howell has proven to be cool under pressure this season despite his age, with nine out of 11 games coming within seven points.
 That is the most by any team in The Associated Press poll era dating back 1936.